Best Car Insurance in Colorado for 2025 [See the Top 10 Companies]

 Windshield Coverage

-Some insurance companies may offer windshield replacement with comprehensive coverage, but there are no laws requiring insurers to cover windows.
+Some insurance companies may offer windshield replacement with comprehensive Coverage, but no laws require insurers to cover windows.

 High-Risk Insurance

-If your license has been revoked or suspended, you may need to file an SR-22 to have your licenses reinstated.
-The SR-22 form is available from your insurance company but it is not an insurance policy.
+If your license has been revoked or suspended, you may need to file an SR-22 to reinstate your license.
+The SR-22 form is available from your insurance company but is not part of your insurance policy.

-The form is just assurance that you will have car insurance coverage.
-If your policy is canceled, the form ensures the insurer will notify the DMV of insurance cancellation, at which point, your license will be suspended.
+The form is just an assurance that you will have car insurance coverage.
+If your policy is canceled, the form ensures that the insurer will notify the DMV of the cancellation; at this point, your license will be suspended.

 Your license may be suspended for any of the following: